A01705840/automaton/README.md

 ![Untitled (4)](https://github.com/A01705840/automaton/assets/111139686/06d6f789-5945-42b6-9bee-c64c183f61c3)

 #### NDA 2
 Then, to try and make it more efficient a model was made with only one final state, there fore less states in total.
 But this model did not work, because it became a NFA because of the input of 'l' on q7.
-This could make the automata less efficient and complex to program.
+This could make the automaton less efficient and complex to program.
 The number of states being 16.
 ![Untitled (3)](https://github.com/A01705840/automaton/assets/111139686/d4696f16-f181-434e-8b65-70e724e65ab5)

 #### NDA 3